clone206/dsd2dxd/README.md

 dsd2dxd -r 88200 -o f -p ../some/other/directory **/*.{dsf,DSF}
 # Advanced: Convert all .dsf, .dff, and .dsd files in the current directory,
 # recursively, as well as a raw dsd file via stdin, to wav files, and place
 # the converted files into the ./test directory.
-The test directory must
+The ./test directory must
 # already exist, but any needed subdirectories will be created within.
 # The result of converting from stdin (-) will be a file named output.wav.
 # You can also mix globs (wildcards) like the ones above with directories